harshvardhaniimi/personal-website/content/blog/2022-02-13-public-transport-and-lack-thereof/index.md

 *Added on November 12, 2022.*

-There are two things I would like to add to this post.
-First, today I learnt about America’s deadliest road.
+There is something I would like to add to this post.
+Today, Dea shared a video on America’s deadliest road.
 US-19 in New Port Riche, Florida.
 A group of researchers found 60 pedestrian hotspots in the US.
 This 1 km stretch topped their list.

 ![](ranks.png)